by Teresa Ferraro

 Scripture thoroughly connects and identifies “the Word” as both God and Christ, confirms the Trinity, and shows Christ as eternal God.
 Jesus of Nazareth was a human container, just as we are; but Christ, the Son of God, is eternal God, Creator, giver of eternal life, and the only way to the Father.

-“Wherefore henceforth know we no man after the flesh: yea, though we have known Christ after the flesh, yet now henceforth know we him no more.”
-(2 Cor.
-5:16) It is time we know the eternal Christ, not just Jesus of Nazareth.
-Let’s put this discussion to rest.
+“Wherefore henceforth know we no man after the flesh: yea, though we have known Christ after the flesh, yet now henceforth know we him no more” (2 Cor.
+5:16).
+It is time we know the eternal Christ, not just Jesus of Nazareth.

-1. The Word is one of three (with the Father and the Holy Ghost) who bear record in heaven, and these three are one.
+1. The Word is a person, one of three (with the Father and the Holy Ghost) who bear record in heaven, and these three are one.

 2. The Word was made flesh and dwelt among us (Jesus Christ).

-3. The Word was God (one being) and was WITH God (distinction of two) in the beginning, before the world was (eternal).
+3. The Word was God (one being) and was with God (more than one) in the beginning, before the world was (eternal).

 5. The Word is the bearer of eternal life, just as Christ is; the same eternal life God gave us IN HIS SON.
 He who has the Son has life (zoe)—by belief on the name of the Son of God, Christ Jesus.